MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-pane.md

 ---
-title: Configure actions and the actions pane | Microsoft Docs
+title: Configure actions and the actions pane
 description: This section shows how to use the actions pane to deploy actions in the flow designer.
 author: georgiostrantzas
 ms.subservice: desktop-flow